Rockcliffe Park Residents Association

 The RPRA represents the spirit and values of the community and all Village residents are sincerely encouraged to join and get involved.
 Members keep up with the latest local news, participate in community events, and have their say about issues concerning them and the wider community.

-Annual membership fees of $25 per household, or $50 for two years, support the many activities that enhance and protect our community.
 Membership forms are available here and are inserted annually in the December edition of the Rockcliffe News and are also available at RPRA community events.

 Community Activities and Functions